Johan-4P/Mysterious-Things/README.md

 #### Success Page

-This page tells you that your form has been submitted successfully, and a button to de home page
+This page tells you that your form has been submitted successfully, and a button to de home page.

 ![Success](assets/images/mockup-succsess-page.png)